mattweale/azure-orbital-aqua-infrastructure/README.md

 <br>

   `# .tfvars variable explanation`<br>
-  `BUILD_AGENT_IP: IP Address from where Terraform is running to add to the Storage Account Firewall` <br>
+  `BUILD_AGENT_IP: IP Address from where Terraform is running to add to the Storage Account Firewall.` <br>
-  `AQUA_TOOLS_RG: Resource Group that contains the Storage Account with the NASA DRL Tools` <br>
+  `AQUA_TOOLS_RG: Resource Group that contains the Storage Account with the NASA DRL Tools.` <br>
-  `AQUA_TOOLS_SA: Storage Account Containing the NASA DRL Tools` <br>
+  `AQUA_TOOLS_SA: Storage Account Containing the NASA DRL Tools.` <br>
   `rg_aqua_data_collection: Resource Group deployed by TCP to Blob.
-We deploy the additional resources for AQUA processing here.` <br>
+This deploys the additional resources for AQUA processing here.` <br>
   `vnet_aqua_data_collection: vNET deployed by TCP to Blob.
-We deployed the additional resources for AQUA processing into new Subnets in this vNET.` <br>
+This deploys the additional resources for AQUA processing into new Subnets in this vNET.` <br>
   `sa_data_collection: Storage Account deployed by TCP to Blob.
-We deploy an additional container here and create a Managed Identity assigned to the VMs with RBAC access` <br>
+This deploys an additional container here and creates a Managed Identity assigned to the VMs with RBAC access.` <br>
 <br>

 * Finally, apply the Terraform: <br>